hmxmilohax/rb3-pc/_english/instrumentrepo.md

 1. Download the .7z file in the folder for the instrument(s) you want to use.
 2. Extract the .7z file.
-3. Drag `config` folder into the folder you have RPCS3 in.
+3. Drag the `config` folder into the folder you have RPCS3 in.

 ![A GIF of a user dragging the Wii Rock Band Guitar configuration into their RPCS3 folder.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/xtra/instrepoinstall.gif "Installing a configuration from the Instrument Repo")